The price variable

 Marketing Mix Strategy

-Example: Sol Meliá Group created the Sol brand, a hotel chain with moderate prices, to target price-sensitive customers.
-In this case, the price defines the product characteristics.
+Sol Meliá Group: Created the Sol brand with moderate prices to attract price-sensitive customers, demonstrating how price defines product characteristics.

 Represent the minimum level that a company must charge for its products